msi-ris/Tutorials/rnaseq_cmd_beta.md

 There are multiple levels types of output that get generated:

+1. HTML report
-- PBS output files
+2. Log files, including PBS output files
+3. RNASeq metrics
+4. Duplication metrics
-- Insert size metrics (if data are paired-end)
+5. Insert size metrics
+6. Coordinate-sorted BAM files
-- Expression counts
+7. Expression counts
-- Summary plots
+8. Summary plots
-- Differentially expressed genes (if groups were specified)
+9. Differentially expressed genes
-- Per-sample log files
-- HTML report

 There are also links to the working directories that get placed in the output directory.
 Additionally, a copy of the GTF that was used for expression counts is placed in the output directory.

 [Return to top](#top)
-##### PBS Output Files
+##### Log Files
+The `Logs/` directory contains human-readable log files.
+The "analysis log" files describe the analysis steps in plain English and contain the console messages from the programs that we run.
+The "trace log" fiels contain copies of the exact commands and variable values that were used for each script.
+This is mostly useful for debugging purposes, if you detect a problem with your analysis.

-These files are the `bulk_rnaseq_single_sample.pbs.o...`, `bulk_rnaseq_single_sample.pbs.e...`, `run_summary_stats.pbs.o...`, and the
+The PBS log files are the `bulk_rnaseq_single_sample.pbs.o...`, `bulk_rnaseq_single_sample.pbs.e...`, `run_summary_stats.pbs.o...`, and the `run_summary_stats.pbs.e...` files.
-`run_summary_stats.pbs.e...` files.
 They are generated by the scheduler and contain the text sent to the standard output and standard error channels of the